lurunews[.]biz redirect removal instructions

 What is lurunews[.]biz?

-Lurunews[.]biz is a rogue website, it operates by generating redirects to untrustworthy/malicious sites and presents users with dubious content.
-Tripflag.info, highertpushs.com, weads32.com are a few examples of pages similar to lurunews[.]biz.
-Few visitors enter such sites intentionally, most get redirected by intrusive advertisements or by PUAs (Potentially Unwanted Applications), already on the device.
+lurunews[.]biz is a rogue website.
+It operates by generating redirects to other untrustworthy/malicious sites and presents users with dubious content.
+Note that tripflag.info, highertpushs.com, and weads32.com are just some examples of other sites similar to lurunews[.]biz.
+Few visitors enter these sites intentionally - most are redirected by intrusive advertisements or by Potentially Unwanted Applications (PUAs) already installed on their devices.
 These apps do not require explicit user consent to infiltrate systems.
-PUAs are designed to cause redirects, deliver ad campaigns and spy on users' browsing habits.
+PUAs cause redirects, deliver ad campaigns, and monitor users' browsing habits.

 When clicked, intrusive ads redirect to lurunews[.]biz.
-PUAs promote lurunews[.]biz by force-opening new browser tabs/window and causing a similar redirect.
-The first action this rogue site takes is check visitors' IP (Internet Protocol) addresses to learn their geolocations.
-According to user's geolocation, it then either redirects them elsewhere and/or begins delivering unreliable content.
-The lurunews[.]biz website also uses browser notifications, the consent option to which it hides beneath clickbait ("Press 'Allow' to verify, that you are not [a] robot").
-If consented to the notifications, it begins running intrusive advertisement campaigns.
-Ads of this type redirect to harmful webpages and can execute scripts, designed to stealthily download/install PUAs.
-These applications are also capable of generating redirects and running advert campaigns.
-By implementing a variety of tools, they enable third party graphical content.
-Thereby, delivering intrusive advertisements (pop-ups, banners, coupons, surveys, etc.), which diminish browsing quality.
-They overlay page content and limit browsing speed, as well as pose all the previously mentioned threats.
+PUAs promotes lurunews[.]biz by force-opening new browser tabs/windows and causing a similar redirect.
+The first action this rogue site takes is to check visitors' IP (Internet Protocol) addresses to learn their geolocations.
+Depending on the geolocations, it then redirects users elsewhere and/or begins delivering dubious content.
+The lurunews[.]biz website also uses browser notifications, the consent option to which it hides beneath 'clickbait' ("Press 'Allow' to verify, that you are not [a] robot").
+If consent is given, it begins running intrusive ad campaigns.
+Ads of this type redirect to harmful web pages and they can execute scripts designed to stealthily download/install PUAs.
+These applications are also capable of generating redirects and running ad campaigns.
+By implementing various tools, they enable third party graphical content to be displayed on any site - thereby, delivering intrusive ads (pop-ups, banners, coupons, surveys, etc.), which diminishes the browsing experience.
+The ads overlay web page content and limit browsing performance.
 Furthermore, PUAs possess data tracking abilities.
-They record users' browsing habits (URLs visited, pages viewed, search queries, etc.) and collect personal information (IP addresses, geolocations and personal details).
+They record users' browsing habits (URLs visited, pages viewed, search queries, etc.) and collect personal information (IP addresses, geolocations, and other details).
 This private data is then sold to third parties and can end up being used for criminal purposes.
-In summary, PUAs can cause various browser and system infiltrations/infections, and lead to severe privacy issues (even identity theft).
-Therefore, users are strongly advised to remove all suspicious applications and browser extensions/plug-ins to ensure device and personal safety.
+In summary, PUAs can cause various browser and system infiltration/infections and lead to severe privacy issues (even identity theft).
+Therefore, you are strongly advised to remove all suspicious applications and browser extensions/plug-ins to ensure device and personal safety.

 |Detection Names||CRDF (Malicious), Full List Of Detections (VirusTotal)|